-- Enter the command, create partition primary.
-Press ENTER.
+- Enter the command, and create partition primary—press ENTER.

 - The partition success message appears as below.

-- Enter the command, select partition 1 and press ENTER.
+- Enter the command, select partition one, and press ENTER.

-- Enter the command, format fs=ntfs quick.
-Press ENTER.
-The partition is formatted as NTFS file system.
+- Enter the command, format fs=ntfs quick—press ENTER.
+The partition is formatted as an NTFS file system.

 - Enter the exit command to come out from DISKPART.
 You have successfully created the Master Boot Record bootable format.

 - You will need to create two partitions instead of one.
 In this case, the Operating System (Windows 8 or later) recognizes the FAT32 file format.

 - All the steps are the same as mentioned in the Master Boot Record formatting the drive.